 In the UK food waste is a major issue.
-We throw away seven million tonnes of food and drink from our homes every year, costing us £12bn - most of this could have been eaten.
+We throw away seven million tonnes of food and drink from our homes every year, costing us £12 billion - most of this could have been eaten.
 It's bad for the environment too.

 For tips on how you can reduce food waste and save money go to our information on Love Food Hate Waste.

-Composting is nature’s way of recycling and helps us to reduce the amount of waste going to landfill.
-At least 30 per cent of household waste can be composted.
+Composting is nature's way of recycling and helps us to reduce the amount of waste going to landfill.
+At least 30% of household waste can be composted.

 Find out more about home composting.

 Buying disposable items may seem cheaper, but buying more durable reusable items will save you money in the long run.
 Throwaway shopping costs more in the end.
 Our bank balances and the environment take the strain.
 So when you're out shopping look for longer-lasting, harder-wearing products that are reusable, refillable and rechargeable.

 Here are some tips for when you are out shopping: